-- 1. 10-panel Drug Screen is required for entrance into the program and annually thereafter: if the drug screen is positive the student will not be admitted to the program, or if a current student's drug test is positive the procedure for substance abuse on page 21 will be followed. - 2.
+- 1. 10-panel Drug Screen is required for entrance into the program, and at the beginning of each semester and randomly each semester: if the drug screen is positive the student will not be admitted to the program, however, if a current student's drug test is positive the procedure for substance abuse on page 21 will be followed.
+All drug screens are done at the student's expense. - 2.
 Background Check is required for entrance into the program and annually thereafter from CastleBranch.
 Results of background checks will be reviewed on an individual basis.